sherzodcode/diary-API/readme.txt

 date: 19.03.2023

 Time is 23:30.
-Today was sunday so i didn't code too much I just remade my nest js project
+Today was sunday so i didn't code too much I just remade my nest js project, and fix some bugs

 //////////